 Disputed High Scores

 - 19/2 Håkan Mild: There is a report of Football (Soccer) player Håkan Mild achieving 19/2.
 Mild played for IFK Gothenburg.
-He had been rumored to have completed the test, though his best of 19/2 was confirmed by him on Swedish radio (if you understand Swedish, you can listen to the interview on radiosporten, from January 2009).
+He had been rumored to have completed the test, though his best of 19/2 was confirmed by him on Swedish radio (an interview on radiosporten - http://www.sr.se/cgi-bin/radiosporten/nyheter/artikel.asp?artikel=2593043 link no longer working, from January 2009).
 As this score is way above other scores that have been recorded, it may actually be a result from the yo-yo test, developed in Scandinavia and commonly used to test soccer players.

 - 19 Graham Bashop.
-There was a report of Graham Bashop All Black Rugby Union scrum half achieving level 19 in the early 90's, though again it have been a result from the yo-yo test.
+There was a report of Graham Bashop All Black Rugby Union scrum half achieving level 19 in the early 90's, though again it is probably the result from a yo-yo test.

 Other Beep Test Records